-The “self-care” approach to R.I.C.E.R is best used within a 48-hour window of the initial point of injury.
-It is a very good pain reliever, controls excessive swelling and reduces blood pooling which can add days or even weeks to the healing process.
+The “self-care” approach to R.I.C.E.R is best used within a 48-hour window of the initial injury.
+It’s a very good pain reliever, controls excessive swelling and reduces blood pooling which can add days or even weeks to the healing process.

 When to turn up the heat on an injury

-If your injury is not red, hot and swollen, then heat is the best option.
-When we apply heat, we are trying to improve blood flow to the injury site, ease contracted muscles and alleviate stress on associated joints and ligaments.
+If your injury is NOT red, hot, and swollen, then heat is the best option.
+Applying heat, improves blood flow to the injury site, eases contracted muscles and alleviates stress on associated joints and ligaments.
 This should serve to decrease symptoms and improve the function of the affected area.

 It’s important to note that these self-care strategies are not a substitute for a comprehensive treatment approach.
 They are guidelines, designed to help people at the point of injury, or with managing the ongoing effects of an injury.
 It’s very important to seek out professional help if the symptoms persist or if they substantially affect your ability to carry out your day-to-day activities.